pola-rs/polars-web/www/posts/20211121/index.md

 This is the reason why the expressions API is so value-able.
 It makes these kinds of common queries so much easier to write.
 Polars doesn't just make these queries fast, it also makes it very easy to reason about these queries.
 And that ... is amazing.

 Sure, polars is fast.
-And that's a perfectly fine reason to consider it.
+The pandas variant takes about 10 minutes to run while polars is just 7 seconds.
+[That's an 80x speedup](https://calmcode.io/polars/calm.html).
+So yeah, speed is totally a valid reason to consider exploring polars.
 But to me, that's only a single part of the feature-set.
+The API is also where it's at.